DonRichards/FECT/README.md

 ## About the Exercise

-The following exercise will be used to help evaluate candidates for [UT Libaries Digital Initiative's]() vacant front end developer position.
+The following exercise will be used to help evaluate candidates for [UT Libaries Digital Initiative's](http://github.com/utkdigitalinitiatives/) vacant front end developer position.
 This exercise is intended to only take a few hours to complete.

 If any parts of the exercise are unclear or outside your expertise, feel free to  move forward to the next part.
 Please use your own professional discretion when deciding what parts of the exercise to focus on.

-While forking to GitHub is not required, please add your commits along with the current Git repository to some online repository service and share it with the search committee at least 24 hours in advance of your interview.
-If you need to make the repository private, please contact us and we will provide you with our account information so we can be given read access.
+While forking to GitHub is not required, please add your commits along with the current Git repository's history to some online repository service and share it with the search committee at least 24 hours in advance of your interview.
+If you need to make the repository private, please contact us and we will provide you with any information you need so we can have read access

 ## Scenario